ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

   <tr>
     <td>Student Profile</td>
     <td>
-      <p>Students share a probably irrational fear that sharing their real identity on rating websites puts them in danger of receiving biased grades by the same or other professors.</p>
+      <p>Students share a probably irrational fear that sharing their real identity on rating websites puts them in danger of receiving biased grades by professors in the loop.</p>

-      <p>Our student profile feature will differ from the usual type to accomodate this widespread belief so that it is impossible for one's profile to be referenced from one of their individual ratings until that rating has aged at least 6 months.</p>
+      <p>Our student profile feature will differ from the usual type to accomodate for this widespread belief; it is made impossible for one's profile to be referenced from one of their individual ratings until that rating has aged at least 6 months.</p>

       <p>Student profiles will consist of many of the usual details held in any typical user profile, along with references to ratings they've posted which are at least 6 months old.</p>
     </td>